 Depending on the extent of the injuries and how egregious the malpractice was, these cases can settle for tens of thousands up to the millions, like the 2016 verdict for Celeste and Ignacio Trevino.

 How Long Will My Medical Malpractice Case Take to Settle?

 This is where insurance companies get you.
 Med mal cases are not easy to litigate.
 Between the cost and time of lining up experts and the more complex pleadings needed, these cases can take years.
 Insurance companies have the means to extend these cases legally by asking for additional documents and requiring additional medical exams, etc. They know that most plaintiffs can’t work and will need to settle the cases soon.
 This plays into their hands, and they can often settle for cases for lower settlements this way.

 One way to prevent that from happening is to get a medical malpractice lawsuit loan.

 Getting medical malpractice lawsuit loans from Uplift is easy.
 If you can answer yes to the following, you could qualify:

 - Do you have an attorney handling your case?

 - Are you 18 years old or older?

 - Does your attorney have documents showing your injuries and proving the doctor was negligent, and legal pleadings?

-The application process is very quick and can be done in a brief phone call.
-If your case is qualified We request and often receive case documents from your attorney soon after.
+The application process takes only a brief phone call.
+If your case is qualified, we request and often receive case documents from your attorney soon after.
 Our underwriters review the information, speaking to your attorney if necessary, and they see if your case is suitable for funding.
 Many times we have an answer to you within a matter of only a couple of days.